The WebGPU CTS is written in TypeScript.

 when working through the individual commits in the PR.

-The “Create a merge commit” merge option is disabled, so main
+The “Create a merge commit” merge option is disabled, so main history always

 remains linear (no merge commits).
 PRs are usually landed using “Squash and merge”.